JSON Meta Application Protocol: Development

 Several further JMAP extensions have been published as proposed standards: blob management, Quotas, Contacts, Sharing, Sieve mail filtering, and using VAPID with Web Push.
-Other ongoing JMAP drafts at IETF are for dealing with calendars, tasks, implementation profiles, and file storage.
+Only the JMAP calendar standards are left as drafts, namely JMAP Calendars and the JSCalendar 2.0 format.
 The working group originally set milestones for some of these to be finalised by the end of 2020.